-Working for yourself feels exhilarating.
-You’re your own boss.
-You can work wherever (and whenever) you want.
+Working for yourself can be exhilarating.
+You’re your own boss, and you can work wherever and whenever you want.
 The downside to your independence?
 Self-employed, freelance tax rules.
-Unlike employees who earn a paycheck, freelancers must calculate and pay quarterly taxes, among other responsibilities.
+Unlike employees who earn a paycheck, freelancers must calculate and pay quarterly taxes, among other business responsibilities.The income tax filing process differs for self-employed individuals from that of traditional employees.
+Freelancers must follow complicated rules and often file additional forms.
+This article explains what you should know about preparing and filing your freelance taxes for 2026.

-Freelancer Tax Key Takeaways:
+Freelancer Tax Key Takeaways

 Learn about the tax thresholds for filing income tax as a freelancer